+Madurai was never made to the priority list of my travel plans.
 Studying the Madurai temple complex was part of my architecture academics.
-Down the lane, I forgot about it until I saw a documentary on Jigar Thanda, a drink made in Madurai.
+I forgot about it down the lane until I saw a documentary on Jigar Thanda, a drink made in Madurai.
 Slowly, we connected the dots of our interests- Ar Geoffrey Bawa – Sungudi Saree- a Temple town and Jigar Thanda.
 Over a night bus journey, we landed in “Athens of East.”

 Here is your complete guide to Travelling in Madhurai -as sweet as nectar-Hometown of goddess Meenakshi.